 Learning Braille has always been a monumentally difficult task, even if you can see.

 Students from the Birla Institute of Technology and Science in India developed Mudra, a Braille teaching device powered by a Raspberry Pi.
-Creators Aman Srivastav and Sanskriti Dawle used Google’s speech API to augment the tactile output and help visually impaired people improve their Braille skills.
+Creators Aman Srivastav and Sanskriti Dawle used Google’s speech API to augment the tactile output and help students learn Braille by translating speech into Braille symbols.